FayolChang/second_article/article.md

 ### The data

 Our aim is to predict whether a company would experience financial failure in two years after based on the financial statement data of current year.
 The data are from XXXX.
-We collected data from 2008 to 2013 but only use  2008-2010 for prediction.  for example, we obtain data of a company in its 2010 financial statement and this company was classifed as special treatment(ST*) in 2013 for the first time. we pair the data in 2010 and the label ST in 2013 together to build our model.
+We collected data from 2004 to 2013 but only use  2004-2010 for prediction.  for example, we obtain data of a company in its 2010 financial statement and this company was classifed as special treatment(ST*) in 2013 for the first time. we pair the data in 2010 and the label ST in 2013 together to build our model.
 Once the model was built, we can predict wether a specific company will be classified as special treatment two years after.

 ### procedure
-First, we calculate DEA efficiency of the corperations in each year,an d use the efficiency as a feature.
-Second, we caluclate viarable importance through random forests. third, we build our models using the 3,5,10 most important variables.
-When building our models, we randmonly select 200 nonST corperatons and resample ST corperations to 200 to make two class balance. forth, we randomly divide the 400 sample into training set and testing set. fifth, we use the training set to train different models. sixth, we compared these models.
+First, we calculate DEA efficiency of the corperations in each year, and use the efficiency as a feature.
+Second, we caluclate viarable importance through random forests. third, we build our models using the 5 most important variables.
+When building our models, we randmonly select 200 nonST corperatons and resample ST corperations to 200 to make the two classes (i.e. ST and Non-ST) balance. forth, we randomly divide the 400 sample into training set and testing set. fifth, we use the training set to train different models. sixth, we compared these models.

 ### results

-The results shows that efficiency is an relatively important factor in predicting ST
+The results shows that efficiency is an important factor in predicting ST.